Circadian rhythm: Obesity and diabetes

-Obesity and diabetes are associated with lifestyle and genetic factors.
-Among those factors, disruption of the circadian clockwork and/or misalignment of the circadian timing system with the external environment (e.g., light–dark cycle) can play a role in the development of metabolic disorders.
+Among factors associated with lifestyle and genetic factors, disruption of the circadian clockwork and/or misalignment of the circadian timing system with the external environment (e.g., light–dark cycle) can play a role in the development of metabolic disorders, such as obesity, diabetes, hyperglycemia, dyslipidemia, and hypertension.

 Shift work or chronic jet lag have profound consequences for circadian and metabolic events in the body.
 Animals that are forced to eat during their resting period show increased body mass and altered expression of clock and metabolic genes.
 In humans, shift work that favours irregular eating times is associated with altered insulin sensitivity, diabetes and higher body mass.

 Cognitive effects

-Reduced cognitive function has been associated with circadian misalignment.
+Reduced cognitive function (e.g., alertness, mood, social activities, physical performance) has been associated with circadian misalignment.
 Chronic shift workers display increased rates of operational error, impaired visual-motor performance and processing efficacy which can lead to both a reduction in performance and potential safety issues.
 Increased risk of dementia is associated with chronic night shift workers compared to day shift workers, particularly for individuals over 50 years old.

+Sleep deprivation has been shown to decrease both cognitive and physical performance.

+Sex differences

+Studies on the differences in circadian rhythm between the sexes have indicated that women may have earlier circadian timing, with light conditions as a possible factor.
+Disruptions in circadian rhythms in females may increase the odds of menstrual cycle disruption and infertility, while in males, the disruption in circadian rhythm may lead to decreased semen quality.